Iván Calderón (boxer)

+Calderon was inducted into the International Boxing Hall of Fame as part of the class of 2024 along such other notables as Michael Moorer, Diego Corrales, Ana Maria Torres, Ricky Hatton and Nick Charles.

 Personal life

 Iván Calderón was born in the municipality of Guaynabo, Puerto Rico and currently resides in a sector called "Las Americas" in Bayamón.
 Iván had a troubling childhood surrounded by violence and problems, which according to him has helped him develop more patience which has helped him in his personal life.
 Calderón attended middle school in José Nevárez Landrón School, located in Toa Baja, Puerto Rico.
 His first wife was Wilma Laguna, with whom he has two children, Wilvani and Iván junior.
-In an interview with El Nuevo Día he noted that he engaged Laguna on August 29, 1997 following a quinceañero and the couple married on February 5, 1999.
+In an interview with El Nuevo Día he noted that he engaged Laguna on August 29, 1997, following a quinceañero and the couple married on February 5, 1999.
 According to him the couple had some disagreements when they met, based on some attitudes he presented, he also notes that he felt she was arrogant at first.
 However, on one day he decided to propose to her and after four months of establishing a relationship the couple moved in together.
-Calderón expressed that he is "too much of a house man" and claims that as a result of a rule established by his former wife any kind of non-familiar activity is prohibited on Sundays.
+Calderón expressed that he is "too much of a house man" and claims that as a result of a rule established by his former wife any kind of non-familiar activity was prohibited on Sundays.
 In January 2009, it was made public that Calderón and Laguna had established a divorce process.

 He is married to A. Maldonado Garcia Dennisse; a prepared and educated woman.
 Maldonado has his Bachelors of Business Administration from the University Ana G. Mendez.
 Currently has a daughter named Diannelys E. Calderon.

 Calderón spends the money that he earns boxing on properties and he is associated with a company dedicated to satellite vehicle tracking.
 He is employed by the City of Guaynabo's Department of Sports and Recreation and has been involved in several youth-oriented charities in his native Puerto Rico, including lecturing in island schools and co-sponsoring a massive gift-giving effort in the town of Loíza's Three Kings festival in early 2006.
 As a result of his charitable efforts with children that live in poor communities he was awarded a special award at the World Boxing Organization's 2007 annual convention.

-On November 16, 2011 Federal agents in Puerto Rico seized more than $4 million worth cocaine from a house owned by Calderon.
+On November 16, 2011, Federal agents in Puerto Rico seized more than $4 million worth cocaine from a house owned by Calderon.
 Drug Enforcement Administration spokeswoman Laila Rico said 225 kilograms (nearly 500 pounds) of cocaine were found when agents raided the house in the coastal town of Humacao.
 Calderon denied knowledge of the narcotics and was never formally charged with an offence.